MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

 \subsection{Algorithm Process}

 Our algorithmic process utilized in this paper is presented comprehensively in Alg.\,\ref{alg:alg1}.
-By incorporating all the proposed techniques, our MultiQuant effectively mitigates quantization error inherent in existing arbitrary bit-width QNNs.
-Compared to existing methods, MultiQuant exhibits a comparable computational overhead, while occupying equivalent or smaller storage footprints.
-A summary of the comparison can be found in Table\,\ref{tab:attri-compar}.
+By incorporating all the proposed techniques, our MBQuant effectively mitigates quantization error inherent in existing arbitrary bit-width QNNs.
+Compared to existing methods, MBQuant exhibits significant performance gains.